EPA recommends radon testing in January

 Unsafe levels of radon can lead to serious illness.
 The Surgeon General has warned that

-radon is the second leading cause of lung cancer in the United States.
+radon is the second leading cause of lung cancer in the United States with an estimated 21,000 deaths a year.
 Only smoking causes more lung cancer deaths.
 By making simple fixes in a home or building people can lower their health risks from radon.

-Radon testing is the only way to know if radon is present, since it is a colorless, odorless, tasteless gas.
-Test kits are available in home improvement centers and hardware stores and cost approximately $20.
-The kits are simple to use and they include instructions for how to mail them to a lab for the results.
+Radon is a colorless, odorless, tasteless gas; so testing is the only way to know if radon is present in your home or school.
+Test kits are available in home improvement centers and hardware stores and costs approximately $20.
+The kits are simple to use with easy testing and mailing instructions.